 Plaster effect wallpaper is normal wallpaper, but with incredible texture giving the convincing appearance of real plaster or stucco.
 In fact, it’s pretty thick and comes in a wide variety of finishes embossed right into the paper from swoops and swirls to stippling - even sculpted

 patterns are available for borders.
-Faux plaster wallpaper is perfect for hiding cracking or stained walls, as it essentially acts as a new layer of plaster board – who doesn’t like a fresh start?
+Faux plaster wallpaper is perfect for hiding uneven, cracking or stained walls, as it essentially acts as a new layer of plaster board – who doesn’t like a fresh start?

 Take a browse through some of these examples of different textured finishes: